loganihrishi/Healthcare-Management-System/README.md

    this design pattern will also ensure that the state of the window remains consistent across all the components.

+3. I also realized that I can incorporate the iterator design pattern in the AppointmentList class as it holds a collection of appointments.
+If I implemented the iterator pattern, it would prevent calls to getAppointments() method, which would consume less memory and make program more efficient.

-3. After careful consideration, I believe that the classes in the model package are currently in good shape, and they do not require any refactoring at the moment.
+5. After careful consideration, I believe that the classes in the model package are currently in good shape, and they do not require any refactoring at the moment.
 I have ensured that these classes follow good coding practices and adhere to the SOLID principles, which has resulted in a clean and maintainable codebase.
    As such, I will focus my efforts on improving the UI components, which require more attention.